pineunity/apmec/doc/source/user/vnffg_usage_guide.rst

 up an ordered list of VNFs for traffic to traverse, while the classifier decides which traffic should go through them.

-Similar to how VNFs are described by VNFDs, VNFFGs are described by VNF Forwarding Graph Descriptors (VNFFGD).
+Similar to how VNFs are described by MEADs, VNFFGs are described by VNF Forwarding Graph Descriptors (VNFFGD).
 Please see the `devref guide
 <https://github.com/openstack/apmec/blob/master/doc/source/contributor
 /NANYD_template_description.rst>`_ on VNFFGD to learn more about